Hayden Hackney: International career

 Hackney represented England at under-15 level.
-He is also eligible to represent Scotland because his mother was born in Edinburgh, and he was selected by the Scotland under-21 team in November 2022.
+He is also eligible to represent Scotland because his mother was born in Edinburgh.
+He debuted for the Scotland under-21 team in November 2022.

+In September 2023, Hackney was called up to the England under-21 squad for the first time.
+On 11 September 2023, he made his England U21 debut during a 3–0 2025 UEFA European Under-21 Championship qualification win away to Luxembourg.
+In March 2025 Hackney scored his only goal at international youth level in a 4–2 victory against Portugal at The Hawthorns.

+Hackney was included in the England squad for the 2025 UEFA European Under-21 Championship.
+During the semi-final he provided the assist for the winning goal by Harvey Elliott against Netherlands.
+Hackney was an unused substitute in the final as England defeated Germany to win the tournament.

 Style of play

 Hackney plays as a central midfielder.
 He often plays as a deep-lying playmaker due to his ability in possession of the ball.